-- 2.1 Evaluation of own performance is undertaken and explains how it contributed to identification of intended outcomes, in relation to organisational standards. - 2.2 Evaluation of own performance is undertaken and explains how it is guided by the knowledge, skills and values reflected in a service philosophy. - 2.3 Evaluation of own performance is undertaken and identifies new learning in terms of own strengths.
+- 4.1 Evaluation of own performance is undertaken and explains how it contributed to achieving to intended outcomes, in relation to organisational standards. - 4.2 Evaluation of own performance is undertaken and identifies how it is guided by the knowledge, skills and values reflected in a service philosophy. - 4.3 Evaluation of own performance is undertaken and identifies new learning in terms of own strengths, and possible adaptations to own approach.